iTwin/itwinjs-core/docs/learning/civil-connector.md

 Models in branch #2 are created by following the expected hierarchy in the corresponding [BIS schemas](#Target-BIS-schemas) being target.
 This model hierarchy take advantage of the sub-modeling capabilities in BIS.
 These models are marked as private (that is, their `IsPrivate` model-property is set to `true`), preventing them from being displayed by default, in order to avoid visual confusion with models in branch #1.
 Furthermore, elements in branch #2 are typically associated with graphical elements in branch #1 via `bis:GraphicalElement3dRepresentsElement` relationships, as depicted in the following instance diagram.

 ![Civil iModel Connector - V1 approach - "represents" relationships](civil-connector-v1-represents.png)

+A job published to an iModel with the V1 approach cannot be converted to a V2 approach in place.
+Unmapping the job and recreating it with the desired approach is required.

 ### Target BIS schemas - V1 approach